sonicfurqan/CSS-101/important functions/readme.md

 # :not()

-    using this sudo selector you can taget an element without the defined call/id
+    using this pseudo selector you can target an element without the defined call/id

 ```css
 :not(p) {